YCAyca/CLIP/README.md

 python scripts/classification.py --input_dir dataset/classification --classnames_file dataset/classnames.txt --outDir outputs/classification
 ```

+The above command runs CLIP for zero-shot classification over the input images with the classnames given in classnames.txt and save the input image with its predicted class and prediction score as a plot in the given output directory.

 <img src="outputs/classification/plot_3.jpg" width=50% height=50% style="display: block; margin: 0 auto;">

 ## Image Retrival